 One of the enjoyable aspects of blackjack switch and a big part of the strategy is that you’ll often find yourself winning with one hand and losing with the other; the end result is a push where you don’t win or lose but get to play another round.

 This means that you can usually play more hands with the same bankroll, as pushes and ties are more common than in normal blackjack so you get more play for your money, much like in Pai Gow poker (another card game with two hands and lots of pushes).

 Blackjack Switch Casinos

 A good number of both American and European online casinos offer blackjack switch – both US casinos and European.
 If you'd like to try it out for free before playing with real money, you can find cost-free Blackjack Switch on our Free Casino Games page.
-For more detailed information about different sites, go to our Blackjack online page where you'll find a comprehensive list of the best blackjack sites and read the casino reviews.
+For more detailed information about different sites, go to our Blackjack online page where you'll find a comprehensive list of the best blackjack sites and read the Casino Reviews.

 With six decks and under Las Vegas rules, the house edge in Blackjack Switch is 0.58%, making it one of the more profitable casino games.